-Our investment professionals receive cash compensation based on mutually agreed level payout.
+Our registered representatives, investment adviser representatives or dual registered investment professionals receive cash compensation based on mutually agreed level payout.
 The conflict of interest these payments create is that the more you trade or invest through us, the more our investment professionals make.